ritchie46/ritchievink.com/content/post/aws-serverless.md

 Before we'll start with the resources in the cloud, we will prepare a Docker image, in which our model will reside.

 ### Requirements
 You'll need make sure you've got the following setup.
-You need to have access to a AWS account and install and configure the [aws cli](https://aws.amazon.com/cli/), and [Docker](https://docs.docker.com/install/).
+You need to have access to an AWS account and install and configure the [aws cli](https://aws.amazon.com/cli/), and [Docker](https://docs.docker.com/install/).
 The aws cli enables us to interact with the AWS Cloud from the command line and Docker will help us containerize our model.

 To make sure we don't walk into permission errors in AWS, make sure you've created admin access keys and add them to _~/.aws/credentials_.